Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Network model

 so

 We define the \emph{periodic lattice distance} $\mu_{\rm per}$ between nodes $\overline{(i_x,i_y)}, \overline{(j_x,j_y)} \in V$ to be

 where

-and we take the sum of the two residues in (\ref{periodic_distance}) in $\mathbb{Z}$.
-The periodic lattice distance is the regular lattice distance, but opposite sides of the lattice are considered to be close to each other.
+and the sum of the two residues in (\ref{periodic_distance}) is taken in $\mathbb{Z}$.
+The periodic lattice distance is the regular lattice distance with opposite sides of the lattice considered to be close to each other.
 We can thus think of the lattice as being `wrapped up' into a 2D torus, which has no boundary.
 In other words, we are using periodic boundary conditions.